airr-community/common-repo-wg/recommendations.md

        data be linked.

-19. We recommend that adaptive immune-receptor repertoire-sequencing studies be registered in ImmPort, that links be maintained to the raw data in the SRA, and the processed data and annotations in a compliant repertoire sequence data repository.
+19. We recommend that adaptive immune-receptor repertoire-sequencing studies be registered in ImmPort and that links be maintained to the raw data in the SRA and the processed data and annotations in a compliant repertoire sequence data repository.
 Links within ImmPort should also be maintained to other data types generated within the same study.